bluehat/privacy_and_freedom/user_security.markdown

 ## Help improve this document

-Comment on the gist, or email mbrewer@smalladventures.net.
+Comment on git, or email mbrewer@smalladventures.net.

 At this point virtually all feedback is welcome.
 Improvements, corrections, confusions, etc.